• Login

 Finding Good Tenants Is Problem for Landlords

-Sourcing good tenants who look after their homes is the biggest challenge for buy to let landlords.
+Sourcing good tenants who look after their homes are the biggest challenge for buy-to-let landlords.

 Data from property portal Zoopla shows finding reliable tenants worried 56% of landlords – a shade ahead of the 55% who struggle to find tenants who care for their rented homes.